 An Example of a Pareto Chart.

 In this chart, we’ve got types of medication errors.
-In this case ‘a dose missed,’ ‘wrong time,’ ‘wrong drug,’ and then ‘overdose’ accounts for 70% of the causation.
+In this case ‘dose missed,’ ‘wrong time,’ ‘wrong drug,’ and then ‘overdose’ account for 70% of the causation.
 Everything else is only 30%.

 (Now, here they drew a line at 80% as the cutoff because sometimes Pareto is known as the eighty-twenty rule.
 And that’s suggesting that maybe 80% of the outcome is caused by 20 percent of the inputs or causes.
 In other words, most of the output variable is driven by only 20% of the input variables.
 That’s just a rule of thumb, and it doesn’t have to be 80/20, it might be 70/30, or 60/40, it doesn’t matter.)

-The point is there are some dominant causes.
+The point is that there are some dominant causes.
 If we can identify the dominant causes, and we work hard on just those top 2, 3, 4, or 5 causes, then we can get a disproportionate reduction in risk by concentrating on those few things.
-Whereas, we could spend an awful lot of effort at attacking all the other causes and make very little difference.
+Whereas we could spend an awful lot of effort attacking all the other causes and make very little difference.

 So an Ishikawa diagram or a fishbone diagram, as it’s often called for obvious reasons.
 Is a causal diagram (Image By FabianLange at de.wikipedia), and it’s often used.

-Example of an Ishiawa, or Fishbone, Diagram Structured for Causal Analysis.
+Example of an Ishikawa, or Fishbone, Diagram Structured for Causal Analysis.

 In accident investigations, the Ishikawa diagram becomes a vital tool.
 I recall learning its application through the tragic case of the Piper Alpha oil rig disaster.
 Despite the grim nature of such events, they demand thorough causal analysis.
 Whether we opt for predefined groupings like equipment, process, people, materials, environment, and management, or let the data guide us, the essence remains unchanged: we investigate accidents to identify potential outcomes or problems and determine their contributing factors.